sharovatov/sharovatov/README.md

 I started my first job in IT in 2001, joined a small company in Volzhsky, Volgograd region, Russia as a sysadmin, was doing network support and Active Directory maintenance and support.

 In 2004 became a web-developer, did lots of javascript/html/css/php then some .NET.
-Had lost of fun supporting IE5.5, IE6, IE, Opera 7+ :)
+Had lots of fun supporting IE5.5, IE6, IE, Opera 7+ :)

 Assembled my first team in 2007, but was still also coding at the time.